 - Children often become intensely curious about death and what happens to the body.
 They may ask for details that you may find uncomfortable to explain.
 These are questions you should answer in a straightforward, gentle and careful manner.

-Do’s and Don’ts of Explaining Pet Loss to Children
+How to Tell a Child About Putting a Dog Down: Do’s and Don’ts of Explaining Pet Loss